The Earls: History

 Chance later had a brief solo career, recording "Let Them Talk".
 He returned to the Earls who, at that time, had two new members – Bob Moricco and Ronnie Calabrese.
 The group started playing their own musical instruments and, in 1967, recorded "If I Could Do It Over" b/w "Papa" (Mr. G 801 – 1967), and a track for ABC Records, "Its Been a Long Time Coming" b/w "In My Lonely Room" (ABC 11109–1967).

 The group continued performing into the 1970s and, in 1977, they released a disco version of the Velvets' "Tonight (Could Be the Night)."
 By 1983, the group members were Chance, Ronnie Calabrese, Colon Rello, Bobby Tribuzio and Tony Obert, and they recorded Larry Chance and the Earls – Today.

-From 1989–1993, the group consisted of: Larry Chance, Bobby Tribuzzio, Bob Coleman, Art Loria (formerly of the Belmonts) and T.J.
+From 1989 to 1993, the group consisted of: Larry Chance, Bobby Tribuzio, Bob Coleman, Art Loria (formerly of the Belmonts) and T.J.
 Barbella.
 This roster continued a busy performance schedule and studio works.
-In 1989, they were on Broadway performing in the original production of A Bronx Tale, a one man play by Chazz Palminteri.
+In 1989, they were on Broadway performing in the original production of A Bronx Tale, a one-man play by Chazz Palminteri.
 They recorded the theme song of the production "Streets of the Bronx", which was slated to appear on the soundtrack of the motion picture A Bronx Tale, however a different version of the song was eventually chosen.
 Two albums were released: Larry Chance and the Earls (Live!) and Earl Change.
-Another single released in 1989 was "Elvis:He's Alive", which was warmly received by critics and received a BMI Award of Recognition of a Musical Work.
-They were nominated as "Best Musical Act" in Atlantic City for their eight week run at The Claridge Hotel, starring with Sal Richards.
+They were nominated as "Best Musical Act" in Atlantic City for their eight-week run at The Claridge Hotel, starring with Sal Richards.

 Loria and Barbella left the group in 1993.
-Chance, Tribuzio and Coleman remain as the group's core with a rotation of members rounding out the act.
-They continue to perform and record and are considered to be popular on the doo wop / oldies revival circuit.
+Chance, Tribuzio and Coleman remained as the group's core with a rotation of members rounding out the act.
+They continued to perform and record and were considered to be popular on the doo wop / oldies revival circuit.

 In 2008, the group was honored with a place on The Bronx Walk of Fame.

-Former member Art Loria died October 23, 2010.
+Former member Art Loria died on October 23, 2010.
 He performed and recorded with the group for eight years in the late 1980s and early 1990s.
 He was the co-writer with Barbella of the group's tribute to Presley, "Elvis: He's Alive".
 The song was recognized by Billboard magazine and BMI and the group was presented with an award for recognition of a song worthy to keep an ear out for.
-(Billboard Magazine Article 12/7/91 pg #72) Larry Chance later went on to record He's Alive on his solo.album, Larry Chance Sings Country.
+Larry Chance later went on to record "Elvis: He's Alive" on his solo album, Larry Chance Sings Country.

-Original bassist and baritone, John "Jack" Wray (born June 19, 1939) died on November 30, 2020, at age 81.
+Original bassist and baritone, John "Jack" Wray (born June 19, 1939) died on November 30, 2020, at the age of 81.

-Bobby Coleman, a 35 year member of the Earls, died unexpectedly on December 7, 2020.
+Bobby Coleman, a 35-year member of the Earls, died unexpectedly on December 7, 2020.

+Larry Chance died on September 6, 2023, at the age of 82.